danielpetroianu/angular_playground/README.md

 ### Intendent use

 1. Clone the repository
+2. `cd angular_playground`
-2. Add a submodule with the name `wwwroot`, that points to an empty project `git submodule add git://...path_to_git_repo wwwroot`
+2. Clone an empty repository for the project you want to run in the virtual machine. `git clone git://...path_to_git_repo wwwroot`
 3. Run `vagrant up`.
 Yeoman will create a angular js project with the [angular generator](https://github.com/yeoman/generator-angular)
 4. `cd wwwroot/` and commit your changes